RealDoigt/Dew-Programming-Language-Specification/spec.md

 ```

 #### Using the Initialize Operator
 The initialize operator `:` can be used to assign values to a group of variables.
 If there are less values than variables, then the last variables that don't have a matching value get the last value.
-The compiler should throw an error and refuse to compile if there is only one variable being initialized of if there are fewer variables than there are values.
+The compiler should throw an error and refuse to compile if there is only one variable being initialized or if there are fewer variables than there are values.
+Whether the initialize operator works with `inf` or not is up to the individual compiler.

 Example:
 ```dew